TorroesPrime/RoomOneOhOne/README.md

 Primarily intended to be a personal project to give me a reason to push my skills in programming, documentation, and design.

+View [Current Status](current_status.md) to see the present standing of the project.

 ## Quick view info:

 This section provides links to specific documents.